Trans-Siberian Railway

 During the period of the Russian Empire, government ministers—personally appointed by Alexander III and his son Nicholas II—supervised the building of the railway network between 1891 and 1916.
 Even before its completion, the line attracted travelers who documented their experiences.
 Since 1916, the Trans-Siberian Railway has directly connected Moscow with Vladivostok.
-As of 2021, expansion projects remain underway, with connections being built to Russia's neighbors (namely Mongolia, China, and North Korea).
-Additionally, there have been proposals and talks to expand the network to Tokyo, Japan, with new bridges that would connect the mainland railway through the Russian island of Sakhalin and the Japanese island of Hokkaido.
+As of 2021, expansion projects remain underway, with connections being built to Russia's neighbors Mongolia, China, and North Korea.
+Additionally, there have been proposals and talks to expand the network to Tokyo, Japan, with new bridges or tunnels that would connect the mainland railway via the Russian island of Sakhalin and the Japanese island of Hokkaido.